agl-c/deid2_dpsyn/README.md

 ### Preparation work to generate supporting files for specific dataset
 You should first preprocess the dataset.
 We require you to provide dataset in format of filename.csv(comma-separated file, and you can find ground_truth.csv as an example), and we offer you tools to generate the parameters.json and read_csv_kwargs.json(both we include example files in the repository) which include some schema of the dataset to help our algorithm run well.

+More details:
+1. You can specify bin values like [min, max, step] in numerical_binning in data.yaml
+2. Moreover, you can change more detailed bin generation in the function binning_attributes() in DataLoader.py
+3. You can define attributes to be grouped in data.yaml
+4. If your dataset include some attributes that can be determined by other attributes, you can specify them in data.yaml
+5. If you have a public dataset to refer to, set pub_ref=True in load_data() in DataLoader.py

 ### As to dp parameters(eps, delta, sensitivity)
-Users should set runs' parameters  in parameters.json according to their specific differential privacy needs.
+Users should set the eps, delta, sensitivity value in several runs in parameters.json to satisfy specific differential privacy needs.

-TODO Confused:
+Here we display an example where the sensitivity value equals to max_records_per_individual, which essentially means the global sensitivity value of a specified function f.
+    {
+      "epsilon": 2.0,
+      "delta": 3.4498908254380166e-11,
+      "max_records": 1350000,
+      "max_records_per_individual": 7
+    }
+Meanwhile, as the above example shows, you can specify the max_records parameter to bound the number of rows in the synthesized dataset.

+TODO:
 1. why YEAR and sim_individual_id are not included in parameters.json?😅
-2. Why we restrict the maximum records per individual?
-Concerned for too heavy data procession?

-### In data.yaml, we specify:
+### Summary of data.yaml FYI
-In summary, in data.yaml we ask users to set appropriate bin value parameters, grouping settings, and value-determined attributes which are detected by users themselves.
+In data.yaml we ask users to set appropriate bin value parameters, grouping settings, and value-determined attributes which are detected by users themselves.
 1. parameters of an experiment run (users' design)
-2. the lowest-boundary-value, highest-boundary-value and step-value of some attributes, (depend on granuarity metric settings, which we leave for users' flexible design)
+2. the lowest-boundary-value, highest-boundary-value and step-value of some attributes (depend on granuarity metric settings, which we leave for users' design)
 3. hard coded grouped attributes (based on analysis in possible existing public datasets and we may give you some tips on choosing to group which attributes)
 *Basically, you can refer to some intuitional tips:*
 * group those with small domains;